camaraproject/Template_API_Repository/README.md

 ## Release Information

-The sub project has no (pre)releases yet, work in progress is within the main branch.
+The repository has no (pre)releases yet, work in progress is within the main branch.

 ## Contributing
 * Meetings are held virtually <!-- for new API families request a meeting link from the LF admin team or replace the information with the existing meeting information (of the API family) -->